-Historical account, acknowledgements, and apology for Rangitane o Wairau
+Historical account, acknowledgements, and apology for Rangitāne o Wairau

 - 13 Summary of historical account for Rangitāne o Wairau The historical account set out in the deed of settlement for Rangitāne o Wairau (Rangitāne) is summarised as follows: - (1) Rangitāne have resided in the northern South Island for many generations.
 Rangitāne occupied and used resources within a territory stretching from the Waiau-toa (Clarence) River in the south to the Wairau (Marlborough), including the Nelson Lakes, and north to Kaituna and the Marlborough Sounds and west into the Whakatu (Nelson) area.
 In the 1820s and 1830s iwi from the North Island invaded and settled in the northern South Island.
 Although Rangitāne no longer had exclusive possession of all their territory they retained their tribal structures, chiefly lines and ancestral connections to the land.
 There was also opportunity for the recovery of status and the revival of rights after 1840 as British rule began to take effect.
 In 1840 their rangatira Ihaia Kaikoura signed the Treaty of Waitangi at Horahora Kākahu Island in Port Underwood. - (2) In 1839 the New Zealand Company signed deeds with Māori that purported to purchase the entire northern South Island.
-Rangitāne were not consulted.
+Rangitāne were not consulted by the Company.
 The validity of the Company's purchases were investigated in 1844 by a Crown-appointed Commissioner.
-The Commissioner found that the Company had made a limited purchase of land in the northern South Island.
-However the Crown failed to investigate the rights of Rangitāne before granting land to the Company.
-Rangitāne did not receive any payment for their interests or a share in the Nelson Tenths reserves that were set aside from the land granted to the Company.
+The Commissioner found that the Company had made a limited purchase of land in the northern South Island and recommended a grant of 151 000 acres.
+However, the Crown failed to investigate the rights of Rangitāne before granting land to the Company.
+The Company also made an additional payment to Te Tau Ihu Māori in 1844.
+Rangitāne did not directly receive a share of this payment for their interests or a share in the Nelson Tenths reserves that were set aside from the land granted to the Company.